 Financial consultant: My advisory firm is growing.
 How can Schwab help me spend more time with my clients?

-A man unrolls a building plan inside a space that is being renovated.
-He greets two Schwab reps who walk up to him and shake their hands.
+A blonde-haired man unrolls a building plan inside a space that is being renovated.
+Two Schwab reps walk up to him and shake his hand.
 The man then goes on a walk with one of the reps to chat.

 A gray-haired man walks down a city street with dozens of other people and boards a ferry, with the city shoreline in the background.
 He stands by the railing while talking into an earpiece.

-The Schwab rep sits across from the company rep in the sunlit common area and answers his question confidently.
+The Schwab rep sits across from the company rep in the sunlit common area and answers his question with confidence.